-Moreover, the SEA process and report should serve as a learning opportunity not only for the concerned organization, but for the entire sport community, in crafting and improving their safe sport policies and practices.
-It is an important step among many in building a safer, more inclusive and welcoming sport system in Canada.
+The SEA process and published report serve as a learning opportunity not only for the concerned organization, but for the entire sport community, in crafting and improving their safe sport policies and practices.

 For more information regarding SEAs, please visit the Sport Environment Assessment section of the OSIC website.